-When you take a stroll through leafy Marylebone Village, one shop is guaranteed to catch your eye: beneath a towering redbrick townhouse, there’s a pink granite and wood-clad façade with British racing green signage and an amber light emanating from green library-style lamps within.
-Daunt Books Marylebone; rows upon rows of books peer through the window.
+When you take a stroll through leafy Marylebone Village, one shop is guaranteed to catch your eye: Daunt Books.
+Beneath a towering redbrick townhouse, there’s a pink granite and wood-clad façade with British racing green signage and an amber light emanating from green library-style lamps within.
+Rows upon rows of books peer through the window.
 Perhaps you’re only in Marylebone to experience this very bookshop.
-Step into the warmth, and watch the shop stretch long before you, herringbone floor and typical (if slightly more ornate) shelving units unfolding before long oak galleries with bannisters and skylights pouring light over tables brimming with fresh titles, narrow stairways venturing downwards with ‘mind your head’ signs, and that final famous green back wall and its altar-like arched window with a pretty stained-glass pattern.
+Step into the warmth, and watch the shop stretch long before you, herringbone floor and typical (if slightly more ornate) shelving units unfolding before you.
+Oak galleries stretch long with bannisters and skylights pouring light over tables brimming with fresh titles, narrow stairways venturing downwards with ‘mind your head’ signs, and that final famous green back wall and its altar-like arched window with a pretty stained-glass pattern.

 It feels like stepping back in time – surely Daunt Books has been here for centuries?
 Not quite.
 ‘Although we opened in Marylebone High Street in 1990, the shop, with its beautiful gallery, skylight and stained glass window, was originally built in 1912,’ bookseller Jack Rollo explains, who has worked in Daunt Books Marylebone for around a decade.
 ‘One of the reasons that it is such a wonderful place to browse is that it was purpose built as a bookshop, so it is still doing what it was always meant to do.
 We think you can really feel that as soon as you step through the door.’